kalininalab/DataSAIL/docs/workflow/clustering.rst

     cd-hit -i <input> -o clusters -g 1 -n ? -c ?

 where the values for :code:`-n` and :code:`-c` are optimized as described above.

+To run CD-HIT for genomic input, provide the argument :code:`e_sim="cd-hit-est"` when calling from a python script and :code:`--e-sim=cd-hit-est` when calling from the command line.

 ECFP++
 ------